 - We will process your I-9 form and review or check any Transcript and/or Health Hold if needed.
 Graduate School staff will answer questions and provide information.

-- Graduate Dormitory Move-in Weekend usually takes place Friday-Sunday on the weekend before GSAS orientation begins- Aug 18-20.
+- Graduate Dormitory Move-in Weekend usually takes place Friday-Sunday on the weekend before GSAS orientation begins- usually Aug 16-18.
 Contact Yale Housing for info.

 - Yale Graduate Dorm room key release and move-in is administered separately by the Graduate Housing Office (not by the Graduate School).
 You can not get your dorm key from the Graduate School and you can not get your new Yale ID from the graduate housing office.

-- You do NOT get your Yale ID at OISS Check-in — you get it at GSAS Orientation Check-in at HGS (see above)
+- You do NOT get your Yale ID at OISS Check-in — you get it at GSAS Orientation Check-in at the McDougal Center (see above)

 - In addition to checking in with OISS, all new GSAS international students must attend the GSAS Orientation events (see the GSAS calendar online for details).

 - Pick events YOU want attend.
 After resolving any issues at Check-in, choose to participate in many informational and social events, help sessions, giant resource fairs, and campus and city tours during the Orientation week.
 See the Orientation calendar online for details and signups if needed.

 - Enjoy interactive, active sessions, socials and tours.
 GSAS Orientation is made up of many small group tours, quick info sessions, resource fairs, and socials in and around campus.
 It does not involve long presentations to huge groups (650+ new GSAS students) in an auditorium.
 Many events, like tours for Yale Health and for Yale libraries, are repeated several times during the week, so you can pick one that works with your schedule and interests.